An annotated digest of the top "Hacker" "News" posts for the third week of September, 2016.

 September 20, 2016 (comments)

 Hackernews is concerned that stupid poor people might not realize they are less alive if they choose to entertain themselves instead of working ceaselessly unto death.
 The behavior of children is held up by the childless as an example for us all.
-Some dipshit thinks running his website is akin to preagricultural survival.
-Dimly, a few Hackernews users experiment with the idea that money and public acclaim are not the only route to happiness, but this heresy is drowned out by the relentless insistence that being rich is the only way to experience joy.
+Some dipshit thinks running a website is akin to preagricultural survival.
+Dimly, a few Hackernews experiment with the idea that money and public acclaim are not the only route to happiness, but this heresy is drowned out by the relentless insistence that being rich is the only way to experience joy.

 September 21, 2016 (comments)

 Hackernews arrives at a consensus: none of them can fall asleep on demand.
 Several of them posit a theory that it is easier to fall asleep when they are tired.
 The debate forms around whether chemicals or not being a shiftless loser are superior approaches.
 No decision is rendered.
-A user is unironically directed to Reddit for reliable information about illicit pharmaceuticals.
+A Hackernews is unironically directed to Reddit for reliable information about illicit pharmaceuticals.